 - Separate entrance for a tenant living above the garage.

 - Workshop accessible from two of the 3 garages.

 Tradeoffs When Building a Garage

 We listed the decisions you have to make earlier.
 Here are some of the tradeoffs you can make that affect costs.

 - With garage doors facing the street, a shorter driveway can access the garage.

 - Town building codes may limit garage size or where you place the garage on your limit.
 For example, you typically have to leave the last ten feet up to the property line open.
 If the cost to build your garage addition elsewhere is significantly higher, you can try to get a variance showing the added cost is a hardship.

 - Attached or freestanding (not attached to your home) garage addition?
 If the new garage can sit next to one side of your house easily (house and land), it can save on building costs when you tie into the existing wall.
 However homes aren't as square as you think, and especially with older houses, it can be costly to connect the new garage.
 With the project shown here, the older house in Newburyport MA wasn't level and floor heights sloped, so they built a room between the house and new garage which eliminated the savings you could expect from an attached garage.

-Cost vs Value Report for Building a Garage
+Cost vs Value Report for Garage Additions

 - 26 x 26 foot free standing garage addition – for two cars seems adequate for at least one SUV or truck but doesn't necessarily allow much room for storage along a side wall or the back wall where many homeowners include a workbench.